 This document intends to explain the what, why, and how of the account linking process.

 Linking is the recommended way to provide a NetID with the ability to interact with a Service Account.
-Specifically, linking a Service Account to a NetID:
+When a service account is linked to a NetID account, the NetID account will receive:

-Provides Full Mailbox Permissions, which allows the NetID to interact with account data
+Full Mailbox Permissions, which allows the NetID to interact with the service account data

-Provides Send As Permissions, which allows the NetID to send messages using the Service Account email address
+Send As Permissions, which allows the NetID to send messages as the Service Account email address

 Lists the Service Account when logging in to Office 365 via NetID credentials